Stade de Beaumer

 Stade de Beaumer, also known as Stade de Moroni, is a multi-use stadium in Moroni, the capital city of the Comoros.
-It is currently used mostly for football matches.
+It is used primarily for football matches.

 History

 The stadium was built in 1985.
 A new venue, Stade Said Mohamed Cheikh, was built and opened in 2007 as the Stade de Beaumer was considered insufficient, following Comoros's membership in FIFA.